learnbyexample/cli-computing/cli_computing.md

 $ printf 'hi\n\nhello\n\n\n\nbye\n' | grep -cx ''
 4

-# matching line and two lines after
+# print the matching line as well as two lines after
 $ printf 'red\nblue\ngreen\nbrown\nyellow' | grep -A2 'blue'
 blue
 green
 brown
 ```

-Here's an example with line numbers and matched portions in color:
+Here's an example where the line numbers and matched portions are highlighted in color:

 ![example with --color option](images/grep_color.png)

 ### Regular Expressions

-By default, `grep` treats the search pattern as Basic Regular Expression (BRE)
+By default, `grep` treats the search pattern as Basic Regular Expression (BRE).
+Here are the various options related to regexp:

 * `-G` option can be used to specify explicitly that BRE is needed
 * `-E` option will enable Extended Regular Expression (ERE)